 - Mobile Connectivity is paramount

 In today’s digital age an office can exist almost anywhere.
 Whether on a jobsite, in an office environment or in an airport we expect to have visibility of our facilities from any location.
 Why should the fire and life safety system be any different?
-Systems, like the NOTIFIER’s System Manager and eVance platform allow facility managers, owners, and even AHJs the ability to see system activity, view inspection reports, and manage maintenance schedules from a computer or mobile device.
+Systems, like the NOTIFIER’s System Manager platform allow facility managers, owners, and even AHJs the ability to see system activity, view inspection reports, and manage maintenance schedules from a computer or mobile device.
 Whether on site, or across the country, you can see the activity in your facility, and ensure that on site staff are properly monitoring and maintaining the fire and life safety system.

 - Modern aesthetics matter